Freddie Highmore: Bates Motel and The Good Doctor (2012–2017)

 In 2013, Highmore voiced the title character in the animated adventure film Justin and the Knights of Valour.
 From 2013 to 2017, he portrayed the iconic role of Norman Bates in the A&E drama-thriller series Bates Motel, a prequel to the Alfred Hitchcock film Psycho that restarts the storyline in the present day.
-He won a People's Choice Award in 2017 for his performance, and has received nominations for the Saturn Award for Best Actor on Television (2013), the Satellite Award for Best Actor – Television Series Drama (2013), and the Critics' Choice Television Award for Best Actor in a Drama Series (2014–2015, and 2017).
-Highmore ventured into writing and directing during his time working on the series, writing the fourth season episode "Unfaithful" and the fifth season episode "Inseparable", and directing the fifth-season episode "The Body".
+Highmore won a People's Choice Award in 2017 for his performance, and received nominations for the Saturn Award for Best Actor on Television (2013), the Satellite Award for Best Actor – Television Series Drama (2013), and the Critics' Choice Television Award for Best Actor in a Drama Series (2014–2015, and 2017).
+He ventured into writing and directing during his time working on the series, writing the fourth season episode "Unfaithful" and the fifth season episode "Inseparable", and directing the fifth-season episode "The Body".

-In August 2014, it was reported that NBC had purchased a comedy pilot script written and executive produced by Highmore and Bates Motel showrunner Kerry Ehrin.
 In 2015, he appeared in the Libertines' music video for "You're My Waterloo".
-In 2016, Highmore starred in Stephen Poliakoff's BBC Two seven-part miniseries Close to the Enemy and Nick Hamm's political comedy-drama film The Journey.
+The following year, Highmore starred in Stephen Poliakoff's BBC Two seven-part miniseries Close to the Enemy and Nick Hamm's political comedy-drama film The Journey.

 In 2017, Highmore took on the lead role of Dr. Shaun Murphy, an autistic savant, in the ABC drama series The Good Doctor, and was nominated for the Golden Globe Award for Best Actor in a Drama Series for his performance.
-He serves as an executive producer and director on the show, and wrote the second season episode "Hello".
+He served as an executive producer and director on the show, and wrote the second-season episode "Hello".

-Highmore has been cast as the voice of the Duke of Cheshire in the animated film adaptation of The Canterville Ghost.
-He is to play the title character, Baby Face Nelson, in the A&E drama pilot Baby Face, which he co-wrote and will executive produce with Kerry Ehrin.
-Highmore will also serve as an executive producer on Ehrin's drama pilot Long Distance for NBC.
+Highmore voiced the Duke of Cheshire in the animated film The Canterville Ghost, which was announced in 2014 and released in 2023.